UgurErcelik/AI-Model-Development-for-Counting-Fruit-Bags-Pear-Bags-/README.md

 Selected pearbags video for Detection and tracking

 - Output : Detected and Counted Pearbags video and Evaluation metrics of selected model

+## Running App

+- Clone the repository and open on visual studio code and python run.py